f5devcentral/f5xc-mcn-TechXchange/module1/lab1.rst

 Lab 1: Deploy Terraform Resources in Cloud A
 ============================================

+In this lab we will use Terraform scripts to deploy resources in Cloud A for AWS.
+This will include AWS infrastructure and an F5 XC node deployed as type "AWS VPC Site".

 1. Return to the jumphost terminal within the xRDP session, ensuring you are in the following directory /home/ubuntu/f5xc-mcn-TechXchange/.

 .. code:: bash